-The finished product isn’t just a textbook example of the hero’s journey, or an intersection of high and low cultures.The adult humor of Who Framed Roger Rabbit includes some of the smartest dumb jokes you’ll ever see or hear, and even if you know about some of the more famous adult bits, there’s no way you caught them all.
-Thank goodness you have this list to help you find all of the dirty jokes in Who Framed Roger Rabbit.
+The finished product isn’t just a textbook example of the hero’s journey, or an intersection of high and low cultures - the adult humor in Who Framed Roger Rabbit includes some of the smartest dumb jokes you’ll ever see or hear, and even if you know about some of the more famous adult bits, you probably didn't catch them all.

 The Writing on the WallPhoto: Buena Vista Pictures

 The men's room wall that is.
 In an out-of-order men's room in Toon Town, there's a message to the gents that reads, "For a good time call Allyson 'Wonderland.'
 The best is yet to be."
-There's a lot to break down in to sentences, but Allyson Wonderland is obviously meant to be Alice in Wonderland, and "The best is yet to be" is simply a cleaned up version of "The best is yet to come" and if you don't get that, then go ask your mother.
+There's a lot to break down in to sentences, but Allyson Wonderland is obviously meant to be Alice in Wonderland, and "The best is yet to be" is simply a cleaned up version of "The best is yet to come" and if you don't get that, then go ask your mother.1,820286Is this funny?

 Eddie's Artistic PursuitsPhoto: Buena Vista PicturesAny scene with Jessica Rabbit is loaded to the gills with sexual energy, so much so that you can't even really call it innuendo.
 But when he's caught with is pants down (underscored by a timpani drum, no less) Delores shows up and drops the best burn of the entire film: "Dabblin' in water colors Eddie?"
 Boom.
 Roasted.1,477236Is this funny?